List of Ligatures: Guide For Typographers

 For example, some “fi” fonts overlap with each other or “fl” in particular.

 Ligatures were created to find a solution to this issue, each being just one symbol on the type block

-Second reason is that period type designers used ligatures to “fancy-up” their fonts.
+The second reason is that period-type designers used ligatures to “fancy-up” their fonts.

-They did this by highlighting important ligatures to the font, which improves the font’s quality but not always the legibility.
+They did this by highlighting important ligatures in the font, which improves the font’s quality but not always the legibility.